Comédie du Cap

 Comédie du Cap was a theater in Cap-Français in Saint-Domingue, active from 1740 to 1793; from 1764 as a public theater.
-It is regarded as a prototype for the theaters in Saint-Domingue, were theater were immensely popular.
+It is regarded as a prototype for the theaters in Saint-Domingue, where theater was immensely popular.

 History

 Foundation

 The Comédie du Cap was opened in 1740 as a private theater at Rue Vaudreuil, were amateur theater were performed for only the Grand Blanc planter aristocracy personally acquainted to the amateur actors.

 In 1764, it became a public institution, and a new building was inaugurated in 1765.
 This was the result of the wish of the government of France to show favor to their Caribbean colonies after their loss of French Canada during the Seven Years' War, and the theater was given great government support as a tool for representation of the French crown: in 1775, it was given direct financial support from the government during a period of economic crisis.